solidcoredata/scd/README.md

  * Data is sent from the backend to the frontend using a standard table set based format.
  * Changes are encoded as row deltas.
+ * Backend servers should be micro-service friendly and easily hostable on k8s.

+### Non-goals

+ * Don't try to make development faster.
+This might happen, but only as a side effect.
+ * Don't try to change how development is done.
+Use git, standard SQL, allow to use standard UI libraries and components.
+ * Do not try to control everything.
+Assume each application will have some custom controls and screens.
+Assume application may need to provide different backend servers or wrap an existing authentication or reporting server.